keithhickman07/Cookbook/sections/08-InterviewQuestions.md

 ### Coding

 -   What is the difference between an object and a class?
+The class is the blueprint, the object is the car.
+The object is the thing that generates an object.

--   Explain immutability
+-   Explain immutability.

 -   What are AWS Lambda functions and why would you use them?

--   Difference between library, framework and package
+-   Difference between library, framework and package.

 -   How to reverse a linked list